Diagnose and Replace a Defective Hard Drive (Linux Dedicated Server with Software RAID)

 hdparm -i /dev/sda

-Preparing for Hard Drive Replacement
+Preparing a Server for Hard Disk Replacement

-[root@host~]# cat /proc/mdstat
+[root@host ~]# cat /proc/mdstat

 Personalities : [raid1]